 Conclusion

 Social media has harmful effects on our mental health.
 Excessive use leads to distorted perceptions and risky behaviors.
-It can also contribute to cyberbullying and body dissatisfaction, especially in children and teens.
+It can also contribute to cyberbullying and body dissatisfaction, especially in children and teens, affecting their interpersonal relationships.

 Unhealthy habits are tough to break, but support is crucial for managing social media’s negative impact.